bankh/DocumentLabeler/readMe.md

 ```

 #### Training and Testing of the Model for Experiments (e.g.,PICK)
-- To train the model with multiple GPUs, one can use the following lines:
+- 🐧🐧To train the model with multiple GPUs, one can use the following lines:
 ```
 $ ./dist_train.sh
 ```
-Or entering the arguments on command line,
+- 🐧🐧Or entering the arguments on command line,
 ```
 $ ./dist_train_with_params.sh 2 0 4 {YOUR_IP} {YOUR_PORT}
 ```